Power: A New Social Analysis: Taming arbitrary rule

 A federal government is only sensible, for Russell, when it has limited but well-defined powers.
-Russell advocates the creation of a world government made up of sovereign nation-states (Russell 1938:197, 230–31).
-On his view, the function of a world government should only be to ensure the avoidance of war and the pursuit of peace (Russell 1938:230-31).
+Russell advocates the creation of a world government made up of sovereign nation-states.
+On his view, the function of a world government should only be to ensure the avoidance of war and the pursuit of peace.
 On the world stage, democracy would be impossible, because of the negligible power any particular individual could have in comparison with the entire human race.

 One final suggestion for political policy reform is the notion that there ought to be a political balance in every branch of public service.
 Lack of balance in public institutions creates havens for reactionary forces, which in turn undermine democracy.
 Russell emphasises two conditions necessary for the achievement of balance.
-He advocates, first, the abolition of the legal standing of confessions as evidence, to remove the incentive for extraction of confession under torture by the police (Russell 1938:232).
-Second, the creation of dual branches of police to investigate particular crimes: one which presumes the innocence of the accused, the other presuming guilt (Russell 1938:233).
+He advocates, first, the abolition of the legal standing of confessions as evidence, to remove the incentive for extraction of confession under torture by the police.
+Second, the creation of dual branches of police to investigate particular crimes: one which presumes the innocence of the accused, the other presuming guilt.

 Competition, for Russell, is a word that may have many uses.
 Although most often meant to refer to competition between companies, it may also be used to speak of competition between states, between ideologues, between classes, rivals, trusts, workers, etc. On this topic, Russell ultimately wishes to answer two questions: "First, in what kinds of cases is competition technically wasteful?
-Secondly, in what cases is it desirable on non-technical grounds?"
-(Russell 1938:176).
+Secondly, in what cases is it desirable on non-technical grounds?".
 In asking these questions, he has two concerns directly in mind: economic competition, and the competition of propaganda.

 The question of whether or not economic competition is defensible requires an examination from two perspectives: the moral point of view and the technical point of view.